Cobalt

 What does the future hold for cobalt?

-While it's true that cobalt is present in the lithium-ion batteries used in many electric vehicles, there's good news: EV batteries don't need cobalt to work.
-In fact, other battery technologies that don't use cobalt - such as nickel-iron-aluminium or lithium-iron-phosphate cathodes - not only exist, but are being actively developed for use in new EVs.
+While it's true that cobalt is present in the lithium-ion batteries used in many electric vehicles, there is some good news: EV batteries don't need cobalt to work.
+In fact, other battery technologies that don't use cobalt - such as nickelCobalt, iron and aluminium or lithium, iron and phosphate - not only exist, but are being actively developed for use in new EVs.
 As a result, electric vehicle manufacturers are moving away from cobalt.
-For example, current Tesla vehicle batteries contain less than five percent cobalt, and the company announced in September 2020 that it was developing its own cobalt-free batteries.
-Others are dramatically reducing the amount of cobalt needed in their batteries, such as GM, which last year unveiled a new battery system that uses 70% less cobalt than current batteries.
+For example, the batteries currently used in Tesla contain less than five per cent cobalt, and the company announced in September 2020 that it was developing its own cobalt-free batteries.
+Others are significantly reducing the amount of cobalt needed in their batteries, such as GMwhich last year unveiled a new battery which uses 70 % less cobalt than current batteries.